Profirator/project-config/docs/master.md

 ```

 ### Broker subscriptions
-To make a subscription so that data from Orion context broker is persisted in Quantum Leap / Crate DB, you need to make (POST to https://context.<cityname>.apinf.cloud/v2/subscriptions) a subscription.
+To make a subscription so that data from Orion context broker is persisted in Quantumleap / Crate DB, you need to make (POST to https://context.<cityname>.apinf.cloud/v2/subscriptions) a subscription.
 An example:

 ```